 We are committed to being open, honest and accountable.
 For this reason, concerns about malpractice and impropriety are taken very seriously.
-We want you to be able to raise any concerns that the interests of others and the Council (and therefore residents of Barking and Dagenham) are at risk, within the Council rather than overlooking the issue or 'blowing the whistle' outside.
+We want you to be able to raise any concerns that the interests of others and the Council (and therefore residents of Barking and Dagenham) are at risk.

-This is because members of staff may be the first to spot anything that is seriously wrong within the council, however, they might not say anything because they think this would be disloyal, or they might be worried that their suspicions are not justified.
+This is because Employees may be the first to spot anything that is seriously wrong within the council, however, they might not say anything because they think this would be disloyal, or they might be worried that their suspicions are not justified.
 They may also be worried that they, or someone else, may be victimised.

-That is why we have produced this whistleblowing policy to help staff, including agency workers and contractors (and those working within our council-owned companies), to contact us with concerns.
+That is why we have produced this whistleblowing policy to help employees, including agency workers and contractors (and those working within our council-owned companies), to contact us with concerns.
 This policy has been put in place to make sure that if you want to come forward and raise any concern which you feel relate to illegal, improper or unethical conduct, you can do so with confidence and without having to worry about being victimised, discriminated against or disadvantaged in any way as a result.